unKNOWN-G/Projects/Google-bot/README.txt

-    5            19-03-2021             Changed a Bug to get only H3 element results 6            20-03-2021             Added Code to get Youtube Search Results too(Top Relavent) 7            21-03-2021             Added code to search in google scholar to get top n results 8            22-03-2021             Made an Update of Using Scihub to download from the links of top 5 research papers obtained from google_scholar function return links
+    5            19-03-2021             Changed a Bug to get only H3 element results 6            20-03-2021             Added Code to get Youtube Search Results too(Top Relavent) 7            21-03-2021             Added code to search in google scholar to get top n results 8            21-03-2021             Made an Update of Using Scihub to download from the links of top 5 research papers obtained from google_scholar function return links
-    9            22-03-2021             Added  a Feature to extract images from google images
+    9            22-03-2021             Added  a Feature to extract images from google images 10           22-03-2021             A bug found.
+Its taking ss of same size. like the image that being downloaded is of same size and is not actually getting downloaded.Its just getting screenshotted.
+Need to find an Alternate

 Advancements that should be made ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯